J-DubApps/EndpointPilot/CONTRIBUTING.md

 # Contributing to EndpointPilot

-### No guidelines here, other than the CODE_OF_CONDUCT.md referenced below.
+### No guidelines here, other than our code of conduct referenced below.
 Hit us with your pull request.
 **Working on your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)

 ## Code of Conduct